arthurmelton/gigantic-wiki/content/Heroes/imani.md

 | After a scoped 2x charged hit, damage bonus starts at 2x. *(can charge up to 3x)* | +50% damage for quick scoped shots. *(Scope does not zoom in as far)* |

 </div>

+#### Usefull Information

+- Quick Scope is counted as a shot that does not reach 2x damage bonus.
+This also means that you do not need to unscope to get a "quickscope".

 </details>